nesfit/IW5/Lectures/Lecture_08/PITCHME.md

 * `Label`
 * `CheckBox, RadioButton`
 * `ScrollViewer`
-  * In case that content is longer or wider than space defined in parent
+  * In case that content is longer or wider than space defined in the parent
   * Creates *scrolling bar*
 * and others...